Tutorial๐Ÿ”—

 schema = create_schema(query=Query)

 A QueryType is a class that represents a GraphQL ObjectType for a Django model in the GraphQL schema.
-QueryTypes automatically introspect their model to create Fields based on the model's fields — that's why you don't need to add anything to the TaskType class body to expose the model in this basic way.
+By adding Fields to its class body, you can expose the model's fields in the GraphQL schema.

 To create Entrypoints for this QueryType, you simply use the QueryType as an argument to the Entrypoint class instead of decorating a method like you did before.
 This creates an Entrypoint for fetching a single Task by its primary key.
 For fetching all Tasks, pass many=True to indicate a list endpoint.